Tontonjo/jellyfin/README.md

 ## HDRtoSDR_converter.sh
-This scripts aim to convert H265 HDR content to H264 SDR while trying to keep HDR colors using Tonemap
+### Convert your H265 HDR content to H264 SDR while keeping HDR colors using Tonemap
-It will look in $inputpath for HDR content and convert them to x264 SDR to $outputpath

 ### Prerequisits:
 - A working GPU decoding setup in jellyfin